nesi/perf-training/_lessons/python-scatter/02-vectorising.md

  1. profile the vectorised code and compare to the non-vectorised code

- 2. in scatter.py, vectorise the `isInsideContour` function by eliminating the loop and working directly on the `xc` and `yc` arrays
+ 2. in scatter.py, vectorise function `isInsideContour` by eliminating the loop computing the sum `tot` and report the new timing

- 3. report the performance improvement of the vectorised branch over the non-vectorised, master branch.